 5. You’re Not Earning Rewards in Categories Where You Spend Most Money

-If you spend a lot on gas and groceries — $500 or more per month — consider the American Express Blue Cash Preferred Card which pays 6 percent cash back on those categories.
+If you spend a lot on gas and groceries—$500 or more per month—consider the American Express Blue Cash Preferred Card which pays 6% cash back on eligible purchases in those categories.
 Frequent travelers may benefit from the Chase Sapphire Preferred which pays two points per dollar on travel and dining purchases.

 6. You Haven’t Received a Credit Limit Increase in Years